 Licensed Marriage & Family Therapist South Carolina License (# 1136)

-Licensed Marriage & Family Therapy Supervisor South Carolina License (#2648, expired)
+Licensed Marriage & Family Therapy Supervisor South Carolina License (#2648, lapsed)

-Licensed Professional Counselor Supervisor, South Carolina License (#2611, expired)
+Licensed Professional Counselor Supervisor, South Carolina License (#2611, lapsed)

 M.A.
 Covenant Seminary, St. Louis, Missouri (Religion and Counseling) 1979

 B.A.
 College of Charleston, Charleston, S.C.
 (Biology) 1976.